CatChen/token-who-am-i-action/README.md

 5. `email`: A user's email if the user chose to make it visible to the public, or a bot's email constructed by GitHub's rules, e.g. `41898282+github-actions[bot]@users.noreply.github.com`.
 6. `type`: Either `User` or `Bot`.
 Other less common types are not supported.
 7. `app-slug`: The bot's username that's used in it's URL.
 It doesn't have the `[bot]` suffix.
 That's how it's different from `login`.
+8. `scopes`: The user's permission scopes, e.g. `read:org, repo`.
+It's only available if the token is a classic PAT (Personal Access Token).
+It's not available for fine-grained PAT.

 ## Usage as a Reusable Action